MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 # Create a separate subnet in a VNet

-This article describes how to create a separate subnet in a VNet.

-Create a separate subnet in a VNet for a SCOM Managed Instance and enable NAT gateway on SCOM Managed Instance subnet.
+This article describes how to create a separate subnet in a VNet for a SCOM Managed Instance and enable NAT gateway on SCOM Managed Instance subnet.

 ## To create a separate subnet in a VNet